kellerflint/Course-Resources/content/AI For Devs - Course Project Rubric.md

 	- Clear and engaging final presentation
 	- Visually appealing slides
 	- Demo (if included) is well executed, focused and supports the presentation
 		- *I do not want to see clicking through pages of an application with no clear plan or commentary.
-Demos should be prepared and rehearsed ahead of time and free of foreseeable technical issues.
+Any demonstrations of functionality should be prepared and rehearsed ahead of time and free of foreseeable technical issues.
 You may also prerecord a demo and incorporate short videos of it in your presentation.

 For all projects:
 - GitHub repository with regular commits (at least once per week with meaningful progress made)